Vue Storefront is now Alokai! Learn More

 Since the middleware is a separate app, it should be built outside of your frontend Alokai application.
 We recommend using a monorepo to keep both applications in a single repository.

-Our storefronts use an apps/server to store the middleware application, so most examples in our documentation will use this folder structure.
+Our storefronts use an apps/storefront-middleware to store the middleware application, so most examples in our documentation will use this folder structure.

 apps/